"Environmental Justice" means that the people of Randolph have access to the land and water resources of Randolph.

 Braintree had a similar road cut by Interstate-93: off of West St in Braintree, near Brooks Drive and Forbes Road just past the Randolph Reservoir.
 Go take a look at that road – it’s paved for about a half-mile, great for bicycling or skateboarding, and then a hiking trail beyond that.
 It has a sign telling about the trails, and a picnic table near a parking area so you feel welcome.

 How come Braintree gets those amenities and Randolph doesn’t?
-Because Braintrree’s politicians ASKED for them, and Randolph’s politicians never thought to ask.
-Randolph needs politicians who are unafraid to ask for our fair share.
-Jesse Gordon is one such politician.
-Jesse sees past the “No Trespassing” signs and sees what COULD be available to the public, and Jesse knows how to ask the Commonwealth to fund those projects.
+Because Braintrree’s politicians ASKED for them.
+I am unafraid to ask for our fair share.
+I see past the “No Trespassing” signs and see what COULD be available to the public, and I know how to ask the Commonwealth to fund those projects.

 Think what Randolph could have: First, a biking and hiking trail like Brantree has.
 A nice place to take the kids for a picnic and then hike into the woods.
 Or a safe paved road without any cars, where you can teach your kids to ride a bike.